-- Stronger odors- perfumes, scented candles, and air fresheners
+- Stronger odors: perfumes, scented candles, and air fresheners

-- Chemical fumes- cleaning products, paints, and solvents
+- Chemical fumes: cleaning products, paints, and solvents

-- Pollution-outdoor pollution (vehicle exhaust, gas station fumes) indoor pollutants (fumes and odors from cooking, fireplace, dirty air filters
+- Pollution: outdoor pollution (vehicle exhaust, gas station fumes) indoor pollutants (fumes and odors from cooking, fireplace, dirty air filters

-- Extremes in temperatures- extreme heat or cold
+- Extremes in temperatures: extreme heat or cold

 Many patients with COPD also develop chronic bronchitis.
 Chronic bronchitis is a cough that occurs every day and causes inflammation of the airways, mucus overproduction, and frequent viral or bacterial infections.
 Since smoking is often the cause of chronic bronchitis, the "smoker's cough" is a likely sign of COPD and chronic bronchitis.
 Treatment for chronic bronchitis can include bronchodilators, steroids, and oxygen therapy.
 Quitting smoking and avoiding air-borne bronchial irritants is also suggested.

-Emphysema is a disease of the lung.
+Emphysema is a disease of the lungs.
 In emphysema, the alveoli (small air sacs in the lungs that facilitate the exchange of carbon dioxide and oxygen) are damaged and die.
 Carbon dioxide and oxygen is not exchanged, and eventually the alveoli die leaving holes in the lungs that result in lost lung tissue and increased symptoms of COPD.
 Symptoms of emphysema usually include shortness of breath and sometimes cough and wheezing.
 Treatment for emphysema may include bronchodilating medications, steroids, antibiotics, and oxygen.
 Quitting smoking is also strongly suggested.

 An important part of the diagnosis of COPD is the physical exam, the patient's breathing history, smoking history, and family history of COPD.
 The first simple, non-invasive test performed is usually with a pulse oximeter (shown in the picture on this slide).
 Oximetry measures the amount (% saturation) of oxygen in your blood.
 It is a way to test how much oxygen is being sent to parts of your body furthest from your heart, such as the arms and legs.
 The pulse oximeter is placed on a body part (finger, ear lobe) and uses light to measure the oxygen levels.

 Spirometry is a test that measures how much air you can move in and out of your lungs over a short period of time, and is used to test for COPD.
 Spirometry involves breathing into a large hose connected to a machine, called a spirometer.
 The test can identify early COPD, and even help determine the stage of COPD in the patient.
-The test also shows how well certain medicines affect a person's COPD symptoms.
+The test also shows how well certain medicines improve a person's COPD symptoms.

 A chest X-ray may be able to show enlarged lungs that can occur in some patients with COPD (due to hyperinflation).
 However, X-ray is more useful to help rule out or rule in other problems that may cause symptoms similar to COPD, such as pneumonia.

 Bronchodilators are medications that are commonly used to treat COPD by relaxing bronchial muscles.
 By relaxing these muscles, the airway becomes larger and allows air to pass through the lungs easier.
-Some are short-acting (4 to 6 hours) and are used when symptoms increase sharply, while longer-acting bronchodilators are used on a daily basis to treat more chronic COPD symptoms.
+Some are short-acting (4 to 6 hours) and are used when symptoms increase sharply, while longer-acting bronchodilators are used daily to treat more chronic COPD symptoms.
 People with COPD may use both types, depending on their symptoms.